ahawkins/hawkins.io/_posts/2012-02-20-introducing_fontend_server.md

 5. API proxy to avoid CORS issues in development
 6. Easily deployable by non server guys.

-So me being the server side guy had to sort this out.
+So me being the server side guy, I had to sort this out.
 Josh turned me on
 to: @wycats's [rake-pipeline-web-filters](https://github.com/wycats/rake-pipeline-web-filters).
 It's an extension to rake-pipeline.
 Rake-pipeline is essentially the Rails asset pipeline done in a less bitchy way.
-It's a rake extension that does what rails pipeline does, except it's **much** more powerful.
+It's a rake extension that does what the rails asset pipeline does, except it's **much** more powerful.
 You can easily define custom filters for things like minification.

 Rake::Pipeline::WebFilters provides the heavy lifting.
-I wrote a simple Rack app to server the stuff based on sensible defaults (convention over configuration) and voilla!
+I wrote a simple Rack app to serve the stuff based on sensible defaults (convention over configuration) and voilla!
 We have asset compilation and a development server.
-Then combining some more glue code to connect a proxy and other bits we have a more complete solution.
+Combine some more glue code to connect a proxy and other bits and we have a more complete solution.

 Introducting
 [FrontendServer](https://github.com/adman65/frontend_server).
 Here's